AI compute market signals and learning

 • Efficiency improvements are strongest market signals when paired with deployed, buyer-accessible capacity.

 Market read: PUE explains how effectively a facility converts electricity into IT load, while ComputeTape still needs power-delivery and capacity evidence before calling supply available.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Common mistake